Skip to content

 PopClip globals

-PopClip provides a global object, popclip, and other globals, which are documented in detail in the JavaScript API Reference.
+PopClip predefines several global objects and functions in the JavaScript environment for extensions to use.
+These are documented in detail in the JavaScript API Reference.
 The following is a summary of the commonly needed parts.

 Global popclip object